 Historical curiosities about São Luís do Maranhão

-São Luís do Maranhão was founded by French, invaded by Dutch, colonized by the Portuguese.
+São Luís do Maranhão, capital of the state of Maranhão, is a city rich in history and culture, with many interesting curiosities.
+São Luís do Maranhão was founded by French, invaded by Dutch, colonised by the Portuguese.
 What was the result of this mixture?
 São Luís!
-The capital of Maranhão, in the Northeast, has one of the largest historical heritage sites in Latin America, the result of this amalgamation of different cultures. […]
+The capital of Maranhão, […]

 History and Colonial Architecture of São Luís do Maranhão